-Consider the tasks closest to your worker’s pre-injury duties as the first option.
-You can offer duties in any of the following ways:
+Consider duties closest to your worker’s pre-injury duties first.
+Duties can be offered in any of the following ways:

 - modified duties